dctalk1234/trailer-tracker-frontend/trailertracker/README.md

 > ![](./public/Images/FrontEnd-Components.png)
 > ![](./public/Images/BackEnd.png)

+## Our Process
 The team initially decided to split into pairs and to divide the front end and back end duties evenly between the pairs.
+After intitial setup of front-end and backend team members divided evenly on both fron-end and backend tasks.

-## Technical Details
+## Technologies Used

 The front end of the app was built with: